-Meetings of the board of directors
+2.3.2 Meetings of the board of directors

 The board of directors is generally responsible for the general operations of a company, except those which must, by law or by its articles of association, be exercised by the members in general meeting.
-A resolution of the board can be passed at a physical meeting at which a quorum is present or, if the articles of association permit, by way of a written resolution of all the directors or by a telephone conference.
+A resolution of the board can be passed at a physical meeting at which a quorum is present or, if the articles of association permit, by way of a written resolution of all the directors or by a telephone/video conference.
 There is no special requirement that meetings be held in Hong Kong or at any specific intervals.
-Decisions made by a single director must be memorialised and its terms recorded in a company's minute book.
+Decisions made by the sole director must be recorded in writing within 7 days and kept in the company's minute book.